She/They

 I work primarily with BIPOC and immigrant communities, including queer populations dealing with lifelong challenges like complex PTSD and inter/transgenerational trauma.

-As a 2nd-gen South Asian American clinician, I understand that pain and suffering often stem from systemic factors, including wealth disparities, immigration enforcement, toxic work culture, gender dysphoria, anti-blackness, misogyny, structural violence, and heteronormativity.
+As a 2nd-gen South Asian American clinician, I understand that pain and suffering often stem from systemic factors, including wealth disparities, immigration enforcement, toxic work culture, gender dysphoria, anti-blackness, misogyny, structural violence, and cis-heteronormativity.

 My approach to talk therapy is spacious, intuitive, and expansive yet aligned in the present, inviting moments of levity and humor.
 Every session builds upon the next, weaving in intrapsychic parts work, somatic explorations, and trauma-informed interventions.